Australian Open players fry as Melbourne heatwave continues

-MELBOURNE (Reuters) - The Australian Open’s extreme heat policy came under increasing scrutiny on Friday as players struggled through a second consecutive day of 40 degree Celsius (104 F) heat at Melbourne Park.
+MELBOURNE (Reuters) - The Australian Open’s extreme heat policy came under fresh scrutiny on Friday as players complained of “dangerous” conditions on a second consecutive day of 40 degree Celsius (104 F) weather at Melbourne Park.

-France’s world number 42 Alize Cornet was in visible distress during her third round match against Belgian Elise Mertens, and a ripple of concern went through the Hisense Arena crowd when she lay down on the court after serving a double-fault.
+France’s world number 42 Alize Cornet suffered dizzy spells and needed a medical examination during her third round loss to Belgian Elise Mertens, and a ripple of concern went through the Hisense Arena crowd when she slumped to the court after serving.

-The 27-year-old had a medical assessment when she returned to her chair before battling on to a 7-5 6-4 defeat.
+Tournament organizers declined to invoke their heat policy (EHP), saying required thresholds had not been reached to close the roofs of the main stadiums and suspend outdoor matches.

+The 27-year-old Cornet said the thresholds needed to be lowered out of respect for players’ safety.

+Tournament director Craig Tiley said organizers would “consult with the playing group” about the EHP after the grand slam finished.

-“I just saw Cornet on the court, and she’s really struggling,” said Croatia’s Petra Martic, who sweated through a 6-3 3-6 7-5 defeat of Thailand’s Luksika Kumkhum to reach the last 16 on her 26th birthday.
+Petra Martic, who sweated through a 6-3 3-6 7-5 win over Thailand’s Luksika Kumkhum, said she had taken pain killers after the second set to deal with blisters on her feet due to the heat coming through her shoes from the roasting court surface at Rod Laver Arena.

 “But of course, I mean, these conditions are really, really tough, and there are some girls that don’t handle it well.
-They are having tough times out there.”
+They are having tough times out there,” said the 81st-ranked Croatian.

-Martic said she had taken pain killers after the second set to deal with blisters on her feet because of the heat coming through her shoes from the roasting court surface at Rod Laver Arena.

-She added that she had hoped organizers could close the roof, but heard the temperature was two degrees lower than the required threshold.
+She added that she had hoped organizers could close the roof but heard the temperature was two degrees lower than required.

-The Australian Open has only twice invoked its extreme heat policy, which involves closing the roofs of the main stadiums and suspending outdoor matches, during heat waves in 2009 and 2014.

-The policy is invoked when the ambient temperature exceeds 40 degrees Celsius and the wet bulb globe temperature index reading exceeds 32.5 degrees.

 Fifteen-year-old qualifier Marta Kostyuk of Ukraine was also exhausted after her two-set defeat to fourth seeded compatriot Elina Svitolina.

-”Like if outside is like 40 (degrees Celsius), you know, 39, and on court, the surface is for sure 70.
+“Like if outside is like 40 (degrees Celsius), you know, 39, and on court, the surface is for sure 70,” she said.

 “I was going down with the energy more and more with every match.”